csyhuang/hn2016_falwa/readme.md

 ---------| -------------
 vertical_integral | To compute density-weighted vertical average of local wave activity, zonal wind, or other 3-D fields. uv_to_vorticity | To compute relative vorticity on a sphere, given 3-D zonal and meridional wind fields.

+## Inquiries / Issues reporting

+Please make inquiries about / report issues with the package on the [Issues page](https://github.com/csyhuang/hn2016_falwa/issues).
+If you need help analyzing output from particular model/analysis with our techniques, feel free to email me <clare1068@gmail.com> with sample datasets and I can configure the code for you.